 - English and Maths 9 to 4 75%

-In the Summer of 2020, due to the Covid-19 pandemic, along with all other schools, our students' grades were "centre assessed".
-The results they were awarded were built on the robust process of evaluating evidence of student achievements by their teachers and we are confident that these grades were as true a reflection as possible of what our students would have achieved.
+In the Summer of 2021, due to the Covid-19 pandemic, along with all other schools, our students' grades were "teacher assessed".
+The results they were awarded were built on the robust process of evaluating evidence of student achievements by their teachers and we are confident that these grades were a true reflection of student ability and application.
 The results were very strong and in line with the overall trajectory of the previous 4 years.

-A greater proportion of students (58%) achieved a "good pass" in English and Maths than in previous years, and this is again in line with how Esher High School has been improving over time.
-The DfE are not compiling or publishing school performance figures for the academic year 2019-20.
-In keeping with this, and in line with many other Surrey schools (and others more widely) we will not be any results published for the summer of 2020 due to the pandemic.
+There will not be any results published for the summer of 2020 due to the pandemic.
 Therefore, the most recent results from the DfE are from Summer 2019, pre-pandemic, when they were significantly above average.
 Among reports that GCSEs were recognised as being harder than previous years, with a focus on the final exams rather than coursework, the reported national pass rate was 67.3% while 72.7% of all Esher High School entries were awarded this grade.
 Added to which 23.5% of our students entries were awarded grades between 9 - 7, as compared to 20.8% nationally.

 A detailed breakdown of Esher High School results and school performance for 2019 is available on the Department for Education website: https://www.compare-school-performance.service.gov.uk/